jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 }
 ```

-Once again, the naive approach would be to just call the ORM and resolve the
+Once again, the naive approach would be by calling the ORM and resolving the
-objects.
-However, if we pulled 5 posts instead of 1 in our root query, we'd be
+objects individually.
+If we pulled 5 posts instead of 1 in our root query, we'd
-performing 5 `author` queries and 5 `comments` queries, that is, an `n+1` queries
+perform 5 `author` queries and 5 `comments` queries.
+You probably know this as an `n+1` query
-problem which is one of the most significant pain points in using GraphQL.
+ - one of the most significant pain points when using GraphQL.

 However, what happens if we put some loaders inside these definitions 😛?
 The
 GraphQL Engine would resolve as follows: